Saasufy/saasufy-components/README.md

 **Attributes**

 - `collection-type` (required): Specifies the type of collection to be used, which defines the dataset you want to work with.
-This should match a `Model` available in your Saasufy service (as specified in `socket-provider`).
+This should match a `Model` available in your Saasufy service.
 - `collection-fields` (required): A comma-separated list of fields from the `Model` that you want to display or use.
 This lets you pick specific pieces of data from your collection to work with.
 - `collection-view` (required): Determines the view of the collection.
 This should match one of the `Views` defined in your Saasufy service under that specific `Model`.
 - `collection-view-params` (required): Parameters for the view, specified as comma-separated key-value pairs (e.g., key1=value1,key2=value2).
 These parameters can customize the behavior of the collection view.
 The keys must match `paramFields` specified in your Saasufy service under the relevant `View`.